-In the previous post, I have started to guide you through the process of defining cloud security strategy and deploying the services in your organization.
+In the previous post, I have started to guide you through the process of defining a cloud security strategy and deploying the services in your organization.
 If you missed it, make sure you read it before going through this part.

-We started moving to the cloud services with the directory synchronization – just to summarize main points here:
+We started moving to the cloud services with the directory synchronization – just to summarize the main points here:

 - Your tool for data synchronization within the cloud is Azure AD Connect.
-You might use other tools to support it if your scenario is complicated, but this is what you should use to make a final push of information to your tenant.
+You might use other tools to support it if your scenario is complicated, but this is what you should use to make the final push of information to your tenant.

 - Data quality is key to your success.
 Remember – garbage in, garbage out!

-But now, how your users will get in the cloud services and to your new and shiny Azure AD tenant once they are synchronized?
+But now, how will your users get in the cloud services and to your new and shiny Azure AD tenant once they are synchronized?

 We have our data in the directory.
 So… let’s use it!